zentuit/soomla-ios-core/README.md

     ```objective-c
     [StoreInventory giveAmount:10 ofItem:@"currency_coin"];
     ```

 * Take 10 virtual goods with itemId "green_hat":

     ```objective-c
     [StoreInventory takeAmount:10 ofItem:@"currency_coin"];
     ```

 * Get the current balance of a virtual good with itemId "green_hat" (here we decided to show you the 'long' way. you can also use StoreInventory):

     ```objective-c
     VirtualGood* greenHat = (VirtualGood*)[[StoreInfo getInstance] virtualItemWithId:@"green_hat"];
     int greenHatsBalance = [[[StorageManager getInstance] virtualGoodStorage] balanceForItem:greenHat];
     ```

 Security
 ---

 If you want to protect your application from 'bad people' (and who doesn't?!), you might want to follow some guidelines:

 + SOOMLA keeps the game's data in an encrypted database.
 In order to encrypt your data, SOOMLA generates a private key out of several parts of information.
-StoreConfig's STORE_CUSTOM_SECRET is one of them.
+Soomla's secret (before v3.4.0 is was known as custom secret) is one of them.
 SOOMLA recommends that you change this value before you release your game.
 BE CAREFUL: You can change this value once!
 If you try to change it again, old data from the database will become unavailable.

 Event Handling